kineticatat/soundToys/EmbodiedInteraction.md

 Is there directionality implied in the metaphor that is not included in the design?

 ---------------------------
+thoughts on Metaphores in interaction
+Often when we are interacting with devices we approach the tack as reaching out to a device to do something for us.
+When we consider an embodied approach

+Part of this argument is (might be) in the differene between  embodied and device driven metqphores.
+When focusing on designing a device it is seen as a tool and therefore our interactions are out to controling the tool.
+IT IS WHEN we are considering the embodied experience that the idea of  an acepting/ bringing in gesture becomes of interest.

+for example if i design a device to socke up sound i reach out to start it's process for socking up the sound. however, if i am designing a device that alows me to soak up a sound the gesture needs to be me bringing the sound into me through the device.

+_______________________________

 Metaphor of sound as an object - but its not an object, and it is gone by the time I act